DualStreamFoveaNet: A Dual Stream Fusion Architecture with Anatomical Awareness for Robust Fovea Localization: Methodology

 \subsection{Overall Architecture}

-The overall architecture of Bilateral-Fuser is illustrated in Fig.~\ref{Fig_Arch}.
-In the encoder, the backbones of the main and satellite streams are ResNet34 and ResNet18, respectively.
-The main stream extracts detailed features from fundus images, while the satellite stream extracts anatomical structure information from the distribution of blood vessels.
-Unlike the main stream, which takes fundus images as input, the satellite stream takes a vessel segmentation map generated by a pre-trained model as input.
-This pre-trained vessel segmentation model is built on the DRIVE dataset~\cite{staal2004ridge} using the TransUNet~\cite{chen2021transunet} architecture, which is identical to that used in~\cite{song2022bilateral}.
+The overall architecture of DSFN is depicted in Fig.~\ref{Fig_Arch}.
+The encoder consists of two streams: the main stream and the satellite stream, which use ResNet34 and ResNet18 backbones, respectively. {The main stream uses the larger ResNet34 to extract rich texture features from fundus images.
+In contrast, the satellite stream employs a simpler ResNet18 to extract key and sparse anatomical information from blood vessel distributions.
+Unlike the main stream that uses fundus images as input, the satellite stream takes a vessel segmentation map generated by a pre-trained model.} This pre-trained vessel segmentation model is built on the DRIVE dataset~\cite{staal2004ridge} using the TransUNet~\cite{chen2021transunet} architecture, which is identical to that used in~\cite{song2022bilateral}.

-The dual-stream encoder with four intermediate modules for multi-cue fusion is inspired by PVT~\cite{wang2021pyramid} and TransFuser~\cite{prakash2021multi}.
-Each stream's backbone is divided into four convolutional blocks, consisting of convolution and downsampling layers (Conv+Down).
-The resulting intermediate tensors ($F_{\mbox{ {main}}}$ and $F_{\mbox{ {satellite}}}$) are then fed into the BTI module, which includes a TokenLearner, $T$ consecutive Multi-Head Self-Attention (MHSA) layers, and a TokenFuser.
-The BTI module fuses multi-cue features and encodes long-range dependencies from both the fundus and vessel distribution.
-The output features are element-wise summed with skip-connected features and fed into the next convolution and downsampling layers.
-In addition, these output features from the BTI module are also forwarded to RSU blocks for subsequent decoding operations.
+The dual-stream encoder, featuring four intermediate modules for multi-cue fusion, is inspired by PVT~\cite{wang2021pyramid} and TransFuser~\cite{prakash2021multi}. {As shown in Fig.~\ref{Fig_Arch}}, each stream's backbone is divided into four convolutional {stages}, comprising convolution, {batch normalization, ReLU,} and downsampling layers (Conv+Down).
+The resulting intermediate tensors ($\text{F}_{\mbox{ {main}}}$ and $\text{F}_{\mbox{ {satellite}}}$) are then fed into the BTI module, which includes a {modified} TokenLearner, $T$ consecutive Multi-Head Self-Attention (MHSA) layers, and a TokenFuser {(Fig.~\ref{Fig_TL})}.